Morvalyn/dark-programmer/README.md

 # README
-This has only been tested for the c language, but can be extended for other languages as well.
+Currently tested with C, and Ruby.

+### Planned Updates:
+* More language specific coloring for other languages such as Python, Perl, C#, and GO.

+* Adding additional syntax highlighting for some languages.

 ![ScreenShot](https://morvalyn.github.io/dark-programmer/theme.png)